pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic--Pragmas.md

 `-pragma-define:CRT_MODEL=2`

 Applicable for ROM compiles only.
 The data section is stored compressed in ROM and decompressed into RAM on program start.
+The compression used is zx7.

+`-pragma-define:CRT_MODEL=3`

+Applicable for ROM compiles only.
+The data section is stored compressed in ROM and decompressed into RAM on program start.
+The compression used is zx0. zx0 yields better compression results than zx0.

 ## Controlling the output section names